HMS-IAC/fiji-exercises-collection/chapters/4_segmentation.md

     - to measure, proceed by thresholding (“set” both threshold values to 1), then Analyze Particles, etc
     - alternatively, multiply all values in the Labkit output image by 255, then apply Binarize, etc
 14. save the resulting image with name “myLabkitHeLa1.tif”: `File > Save As > Tiff`

+## 4.4 - DAPI segmentation with Labkit multiclass